 - No one likes The Way Things Are, but they can’t be changed.
 Suck it up, have a drink, go out and buy something.
 It’s almost the weekend.

 I could go on, but it’s too depressing.
 And I think you probably recognize the story by now.

-If We All Hate the Story So Much, Why Do We Keep Telling It to Ourselves?
+If We All Hate This Story So Much, Why Do We Keep Telling It to Ourselves?

-The thing is, no one is really happy living according to this story.
+The thing is, no one is really happy living according to The Way Things Are.
 Any story you have to constantly resign yourself to is not a good one.

 Because we don’t realize we have any other choice.
 If we did, we think, more people would be doing something different, wouldn’t they?
 The fact that everyone around us seems to be keeping their heads down and trudging along makes us think that must be our only option.
 So we all put our heads down and keep trudging, and this grim picture of the world continues to be the way things actually are because no one realizes it can be any different.

 It’s not surprising most of us don’t think to question it.
 Everything around us reinforces the story.

-TV shows gives us characters who live neatly in The Way Things Are: dysfunctional families, disgruntled cube farm workers, harried moms and overworked suits and couples who communicate in nasty one-liners.
+TV shows give us characters who live neatly in The Way Things Are: dysfunctional families, disgruntled cube farm workers, harried moms and overworked suits and couples who communicate in nasty one-liners.
 We find these shows funny or moving because they portray things we recognize.
 They make us feel better about our own shitty circumstances by delivering the reassurance that “we’re all in this together.”
-You don’t see many shows about minimalist, location-independent freelancers living life on their own terms.
-And if you did, people would probably argue that they’re completely unrealistic.
+You don’t see many shows about minimalist, location-independent lifestyle designers living life on their own terms.
+(And if you did, people would probably argue that they’re completely unrealistic.)